Patterns vs. Patients: Evaluating LLMs against Mental Health Professionals on Personality Disorder Diagnosis through First-Person Narratives: Results

-\textbf{GPT-4.1 correlates semantically with the GPT-5 cluster, but not with GPT-4o.} GPT-4.1, being from the same model family but not the same series, is located close to the GPT-5 model variants on each projection, echoing the previous observation.
-Yet, this did not apply to GPT-4o, which emerged as a singular exception to the trend of semantic closeness within a model family by being located far from both the GPT and the main point clusters. \\ \textbf{Llama 3.3 70B exhibits atypical semantics compared to every other agent.} The distinctiveness of Llama's semantics does not stem from undertaking vastly different diagnostic pathways than the rest of the agents, but from its comparably poor command of the Polish language.
-Llama's explanations tended to contain incorrect grammar, nonexistent words, or seemingly random ,,artifact'' tokens unrelated grammatically and semantically to the rest of the justifications' linguistic content.
-Interestingly, this did not seem to have significantly impeded Llama's diagnosis capabilities, as it was the ex-aequo third-best performing model (see \autoref{fig:performance_comparison}). \\ \textbf{Models performing weakly in terms of diagnostic performance also exhibit more atypical semantics.} Both Qwen variants, Gemma 3 27B, and GPT-4o not only achieved the lowest cumulative diagnostic performance scores (see \autoref{fig:performance_comparison}), but also are all semantically located relatively far away from the main model cluster, while at the same time being located close to each other. \\ \textbf{Human participant semantics strongly differ from model semantics.} A large observable difference between the general semantic tendencies of human participants compared to models can be attributed to differing justification strategies.
+\textbf{Llama 3.3 70B exhibits linguistically atypical outputs, potentially distorting its embeddings.} The distinctiveness of Llama's semantics (mean 0.8648 similarity, $-$0.0700 below global model mean) does not stem from undertaking vastly different diagnostic pathways, but from its comparably poor command of the Polish language.
+Llama's explanations contained incorrect grammar, nonexistent words, or seemingly random ``artifact'' tokens unrelated grammatically and semantically to the content of justifications.
+This could have appeared as out-of-distribution data to the embedding model, resulting in what is numerically observed as atypical semantics.
+Interestingly, this did not impede Llama's diagnosis capabilities, as it was, in fact, the ex-aequo third-best performing model (see \autoref{fig:performance_comparison}). \\ \textbf{Several models performing weakly in terms of diagnostic performance also exhibit more atypical semantics.} Three of the four lowest scorers on cumulative diagnostic performance (see \autoref{fig:performance_comparison})---GPT-4o and both Qwen 3 32B variants---are also among the most semantically dissimilar models, with some of the lowest mean similarity to all other models (0.9218, 0.9271, and 0.9330, respectively).
+Gemma 3 27B, the fourth low scorer, is a partial exception, sitting nearer the cluster center (0.9360). \\ \textbf{Human participant semantics strongly differ from model semantics.} A large observable difference between the general semantic tendencies of human participants compared to models (see \autoref{tab:cosine_means}) can be attributed to differing justification strategies.
 Human participants provided concise and direct explanations, rarely approaching the 100-word limit.
-One psychotherapist and one psychiatrist copied excerpts from patient testimonies rather than generating original justifications, while two other psychiatrists produced unusually brief responses: one did not justify healthy-control diagnoses, whereas the other declined to justify low-confidence decisions.
+Two experts copied excerpts from patient testimonies rather than generating original justifications, while two others produced unusually brief responses: one did not justify healthy-control diagnoses, whereas the other declined to justify low-confidence decisions.
 Several participants explicitly cut their justifications short, noting insufficient information for a reliable diagnosis.
 In contrast, all models consistently produced long, detailed, and highly confident justifications, never withholding a diagnosis based on inconclusive data.